osaseo/Beads2023_Code/README.md

 **Analysis Codes: data_analysis/**

-Each of the below codes make use of functions found in the */utils* folder
+Each of the scripts/notebooks below make use of functions found in the **/utils** folder

 *chandra/*